Varadpensalwar/ananya-agent/docs/GETTING_STARTED.md

 ![ananya Chainlit](img/ananya_chainlit.png)

-Now that we have verified that everything is working, it's time to move on to the [Course Syllabus](../README.md) and start the first lesson!
+Now that we have verified that everything is working, it's time to move on to the [README](../README.md) and start using Ananya!

 > If you want to clean up the docker compose application and all the related local folders, you can run `make ananya-delete`.
 For more info, check the [Makefile](../Makefile).